JefMari/awesome-wysiwyg-editors/readme.md

 ## For Ruby

-Editors for your angular-based project.
+Editors for your ruby-based project.

 - [bootstrap-wysihtml5-rails](https://github.com/Nerian/bootstrap-wysihtml5-rails) - WYSIWYG editor for Bootstrap, integrated in Rails assets pipeline.
 - [bootsy](https://github.com/volmer/bootsy) - A beautiful wysiwyg editor with image upload for Rails.